SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 ```

 Thankfully, most of these issues will not be encountered by most Arduino users.
 The impact column indicates the liklihood that someone working with an effected part through megaTinyCore and Arduino would encounter it.
-* 0 - Impact extremely unlikely
+* 0 - Impact unlikely and non-serious if it does occur.
-* 1 - Impact only when using exotic features
+* 1 - Impact unlikely to cause issue or degrade functionality under ordinary conditions.
+Things that can only manifest under extreme corner cases are usaually in this category.
+There are usually a number of approaches to working around these, as well,
-* 2 - Impact likely when using normal features which may be used through libraries or register configuration.
+* 2 - Impact likely when using features that are not particularly exotic, but has viable workaround and is not visible through the API provided by the core.
+This includes cases where the feature is inoperable but the workaround is truly trivial.
-* 3 - Issue impacted functions provided by megaTinyCore or included libraries in previous versions, but worked around in current version, and will impact users of this functionality if reconfigured manually, or unavoidably impacts functionality exposed by core or included libraries, but can be worked around.
+* 3 - Issue impacted functions provided by megaTinyCore or included libraries in previous versions, but worked around in current version, and will impact users of this functionality if reconfigured manually, or unavoidably impacts functionality exposed by core or included libraries, but can be worked around with little overall mipact..
-* 4 - Issue impacts functions provided by megaTinyCore or included libraries in the current released version, or within a commonly used peripheral, but mitigation is straightforward.
-In many cases, simply knowing of the issue can be enough to not be troubled by it.
-* 5 - Issue impacts functions provided by megaTinyCore or included libraries, or within a commonly used peripheral, and the impact is severely disruptive.
+* 4 - Issue has a large impact on the relevant functionality in configurations other than the most common ones, without requiring an exotic corner case to trigger.
+In cases where the impacted features are exposed by the core or included libraries, it may not be possible to hide the issue.
+* 5 - Issue has a large impact on the relevant functionality in all or the most common configurations.
+If that is provided by the core or library, we may be unable to hide the issue.
+If it involves manual configuration, that functionality will be completely and totally unusable without workarounds, and those may not hide it entirely.
 * `*` - Issue is high impact but effected devices are rare
+* ? - Issue appears consistent with the datasheet....

 ## tinyAVR 2-series